wizaj/eb-tester/progress.md

 - **❌ Removed Test Connection**: Test Connection button and its underlying network check were removed to streamline the UI.
 - **👁️ Improved Observability (2024-07-27)**: The GUI now displays the full cURL command while the request is in flight, replacing it with the final API response once complete.
 Added `_build_curl_command` helper and updated `run_test` flow.
 - **⚙️ Non-blocking API Calls (2024-07-27)**: `Run Test` now executes the API request in a background `QThread`, disabling the button (greyed out) until the call finishes, so the UI stays responsive.
+- **💳 Soft Descriptor Feature (2024-12-19)**: Added soft descriptor support with text input field and checkbox next to the integration key.
+When enabled, the soft descriptor is added to the card object in the payload.
+The feature includes bi-directional sync with the JSON payload editor and persistent configuration.

 ## MVP Completion Status
 1. ✅ Add API configuration UI (base URL, integration key)